Narcissistic Personality Disorder Fast Facts

 Narcissistic Personality Disorder Caregiver Tips

-Many people with narcissistic personality disorder also suffer from other brain and mental health-related issues, a condition called co-morbidity.
+Many people with narcissistic personality disorder also suffer from other brain and mental health-related issues, a situation called co-morbidity.
 Here are a few of the disorders commonly associated with NPD:

-- Up to one-third of people with NPD also suffer from depression or another mood disorder such as bipolar disorder.
+- Up to a third of people with NPD also suffer from depression or another mood disorder such as bipolar disorder.

 - An estimated 40% of people with NPD have an anxiety disorder.